MaeMaeMH/MaeMaeMH/README.md

 - 🧠 A Discord bot that sometimes listens

 - #### 🌾 Untitled Farm Project
-  🌱 A turn-based roguelike about crops, cards, and creeping dread.
   📦 Still planting the roots.
 Harvest season unknown.

 ---